ibm-cloud-docs/FileStorage/accessing-file-storage-ubuntu.md

    If you're using NFS 4.1, add `sec=sys` to the mount command to prevent file ownership issues.
    {: tip}

+### Managing user permissions to the content of the mounted file share
+{: #ubuntu-user-group=permissions}

+As a system administrator, you can manage the access to data on the mounted file storage volume.
+After the file share is mounted, you can refine access control by using the `chown` and `chmod` commands to assign read, write, and execute permissions to individual users and groups.
+For more information, see [Ubuntu Server documentation: User management](https://documentation.ubuntu.com/server/how-to/security/user-management/index.html){: external}.

 ## Unmounting the file system
 {: #umountUbuntu}